Greysahy/ipiguard/README.md

 ## 📢 News

-- 🎉 Our paper **"IPIGuard: A Tool Dependency Graph-Based Defense Against Indirect Prompt Injection in LLM Agents"** has been **accepted to EMNLP 2025 Main Conference**!
+- 🎉 Our paper **"IPIGuard: A Novel Tool Dependency Graph-Based Defense Against Indirect Prompt Injection in LLM Agents"** has been **accepted to EMNLP 2025 Main Conference**!

 ## 🔧 Installation